richard-scryber/PaperworkDayDocs/docs/init_config.md

         scale: 2.0,
         page: 3,
         loaded: (result) => {

-            //Once loaded, then generate the document with a template and any current data
+            //Once loaded, then do anything you want, including
+            //generate the document with a template and any current data
             //using the name of the frame.

             paperwork.generate({
                 name: "fullInit",
                 template: {source: url}